ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

- ALLOWANCES FOR THE EXTENSION OF GAS AND  ELECTRIC  UTILITY  SERVICES  TO ENSURE  THAT UTILITY SERVICE IS PROVIDED IN A MANNER CONSISTENT WITH THE ACHIEVEMENT OF THE CLIMATE JUSTICE AND EMISSION  REDUCTION  MANDATES  IN ARTICLE  SEVENTY-FIVE  OF  THE ENVIRONMENTAL CONSERVATION LAW.
+ ALLOWANCES FOR THE EXTENSION OF GAS AND  ELECTRIC  UTILITY  SERVICES  TO ENSURE  THAT UTILITY SERVICE IS PROVIDED IN A MANNER CONSISTENT WITH THE ACHIEVEMENT OF THE CLIMATE JUSTICE AND EMISSION  REDUCTION  MANDATES  IN
+ S. 2016--A  12

+ CHAPTER  ONE  HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME TO TIME.
 IN ESTAB- LISHING RULES GOVERNING THE ALLOWANCE FOR THE EXTENSION OF GAS  SERVICE, THE  COMMISSION  SHALL  ELIMINATE  ALL  MAIN  AND SERVICE LINE EXTENSION ALLOWANCES FOR GAS SERVICE AND  MAY  INCREASE  ALLOWANCES  FOR  ELECTRIC